defAaron/skyeye/docs/devpost.md

 | Demo corpus | 8 openly licensed Wikimedia Commons drone photos |
 | Deploy | Vercel (UI) + Render Docker (API).
 Detect goes straight to Render, past Vercel’s Hobby timeout. |

 Aerial people are a few dozen pixels tall.
-One downscaled pass loses them, so the image is cut into overlapping tiles of edge $T$ and overlap $\rho$:
+One downscaled pass loses them, so the image is cut into overlapping tiles of edge T and overlap ρ:

 $$
 s = T\,(1-\rho)
 $$

 Each tile is letterboxed to the network’s native input.
 Detections project back to full-image space, then merge. `TILE_SIZE` is a recall lever.
-On a controlled scale test, $T=320$ lifted recall from $4/10$ to $7/10$, at about $2.5\times$ latency and $5\times$ the false positives.
+On a controlled scale test, T = 320 lifted recall from 4/10 to 7/10, at about 2.5× latency and 5× the false positives.

 Demo wilderness fixtures sit on the Bruce Trail / Milton conservation area so pins can be reviewed on a real map.
 The UI labels them as demo-placed.